Jakejamesreid/Coronavirus_Dashboard/README.md

 2. The tooltip should display a "No Data Available" message when hovering over counties in Northern Ireland
 3. The tooltip should display the confirmed cases when hovering over counties in Republic of Ireland.
 There is currently no data available for 'Active', 'Deaths' and 'Recovered'
 4. When double clicking/tapping the map should zoom in.
+5. Click and drag / hold and drag to pan.

 Buttons:
 1. Click the '+' button and ensure that the map zooms in.